 - 1. Annualize income by projecting the current monthly income for 12 months even if the current income is not expected to last the entire 12 months.
-Under this method, the family has the right to come in for an interim re-examination once the income decreases by ten percent (10) or more. - 2.
-Calculate average income based on anticipated changes for the upcoming year using verified historical evidence of past income fluctuations.
-This second method would not require an interim re-examination at the time income decreases by ten percent (10) or more since such decreases would already be averaged into the anticipated annual amount.
+Under this method, the family has the right to come in for an interim re-examination once the income decreases. - Calculate average income based on anticipated changes for the upcoming year using verified historical evidence of past income fluctuations.
+This second method would not require an interim re-examination at the time income decreases since such decreases would already be averaged into the anticipated annual amount.